antrad1978/devops/activiti6_docker/README.md

 You should now have the Activiti application up and ready for testing.
 If you want to use this image in production the please read on.

-# Configuration

 ## Database

-Activiti uses a database backend to store its data.
-You can configure this image to use MySQL.
+This Activiti 6 image uses a MySql database backend to store its data.

 ### MySQL